imissyouso/textmagic-rest-perl/docs/TextMagicApi.md

     password => 'YOUR_PASSWORD',
 );

 my $text = '"Test message test"'; # string | Message text.
-Required if template_id is not set my $template_id = 1; # int | Template used instead of message text.
-Required if text is not set my $sending_time = 1565606455; # int | DEPRECATED, consider using sendingDateTime and sendingTimezone parameters instead: Optional (required with rrule set).
+Required if **template_id** is not set. my $template_id = 1; # int | Template used instead of message text.
+Required if **text** is not set. my $sending_time = 1565606455; # int | DEPRECATED, consider using sendingDateTime and sendingTimezone parameters instead: Optional (required with rrule set).
 Message sending time in unix timestamp format.
-Default is now my $sending_date_time = '"2020-05-27 13:02:33"'; # string | Sending time in Y-m-d H:i:s format (e.g. 2016-05-27 13:02:33).
-This time is relative to sendingTimezone my $sending_timezone = '"America/Buenos_Aires"'; # string | ID or ISO-name of timezone used for sending when sendingDateTime parameter is set.
+Default is now. my $sending_date_time = '"2020-05-27 13:02:33"'; # string | Sending time in Y-m-d H:i:s format (e.g. 2016-05-27 13:02:33).
+This time is relative to sendingTimezone. my $sending_timezone = '"America/Buenos_Aires"'; # string | ID or ISO-name of timezone used for sending when sendingDateTime parameter is set.
 E.g. if you specify sendingDateTime = \\\"2016-05-27 13:02:33\\\" and sendingTimezone = \\\"America/Buenos_Aires\\\", your message will be sent at May 27, 2016 13:02:33 Buenos Aires time, or 16:02:33 UTC.
-Default is account timezone my $contacts = '"1,2,3,4"'; # string | Comma separated array of contact resources id message will be sent to my $lists = '"1,2,3,4"'; # string | Comma separated array of list resources id message will be sent to my $phones = '"447860021130,447860021131"'; # string | Comma separated array of E.164 phone numbers message will be sent to my $cut_extra = 56; # int | Should sending method cut extra characters which not fit supplied partsCount or return 400 Bad request response instead.
-Default is 0 my $parts_count = 56; # int | Maximum message parts count (TextMagic allows sending 1 to 6 message parts).
-Default is 6 my $reference_id = 1; # int | Custom message reference id which can be used in your application infrastructure my $from = '"Testid1"'; # string | One of allowed Sender ID (phone number or alphanumeric sender ID).
-If specified Sender ID is not allowed for some destinations, a fallback default Sender ID will be used to ensure delivery my $rule = '"FREQ=YEARLY;BYMONTH=1;BYMONTHDAY=1;COUNT=1"'; # string | iCal RRULE parameter to create recurrent scheduled messages.
+Default is account timezone. my $contacts = '"1,2,3,4"'; # string | Comma separated array of contact resources id message will be sent to. my $lists = '"1,2,3,4"'; # string | Comma separated array of list resources id message will be sent to. my $phones = '"447860021130,447860021131"'; # string | Comma separated array of E.164 phone numbers message will be sent to. my $cut_extra = 56; # int | Should sending method cut extra characters which not fit supplied partsCount or return 400 Bad request response instead. my $parts_count = 56; # int | Maximum message parts count (TextMagic allows sending 1 to 6 message parts). my $reference_id = 1; # int | Custom message reference id which can be used in your application infrastructure. my $from = '"Test Sender ID"'; # string | One of allowed Sender ID (phone number or alphanumeric sender ID).
+If specified Sender ID is not allowed for some destinations, a fallback default Sender ID will be used to ensure delivery.
+See [Get timezones](http://docs.textmagictesting.com/#tag/Sender-IDs). my $rule = '"FREQ=YEARLY;BYMONTH=1;BYMONTHDAY=1;COUNT=1"'; # string | iCal RRULE parameter to create recurrent scheduled messages.
 When used, sendingTime is mandatory as start point of sending.
-See https://www.textmagic.com/free-tools/rrule-generator for format details my $create_chat = 56; # int | Should sending method try to create new Chat(if not exist) with specified recipients.
-Default is 0 my $tts = 56; # int | Send Text to Speech message.
-Default is 0 my $local = 56; # int | Treat phone numbers passed in \\'phones\\' field as local.
-Default is 0 my $local_country = '"US"'; # string | 2-letter ISO country code for local phone numbers, used when \\'local\\' is set to true.
-Default is account country
+See https://www.textmagic.com/free-tools/rrule-generator for format details. my $create_chat = 56; # int | Should sending method try to create new Chat(if not exist) with specified recipients. my $tts = 56; # int | Send Text to Speech message. my $local = 56; # int | Treat phone numbers passed in \\'phones\\' field as local. my $local_country = '"US"'; # string | 2-letter ISO country code for local phone numbers, used when \\'local\\' is set to true.
+Default is account country.

 eval {
     my $result = $api_instance->get_message_preview(text => $text, template_id => $template_id, sending_time => $sending_time, sending_date_time => $sending_date_time, sending_timezone => $sending_timezone, contacts => $contacts, lists => $lists, phones => $phones, cut_extra => $cut_extra, parts_count => $parts_count, reference_id => $reference_id, from => $from, rule => $rule, create_chat => $create_chat, tts => $tts, local => $local, local_country => $local_country);